MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-concepts-architecture.md

 - **Microsoft Entra hybrid joined devices that are enrolled with Microsoft Intune**: Use [Microsoft Intune](/mem/intune).

 After the managed device is configured with a policy that enables Windows LAPS, the device begins to manage the configured local account password.
 When the password expires, the device generates a new, random password that's compliant with the current policy's length and complexity requirements.
-The password is validated against the local device's password complexity policy.

 When a new password is validated, the device stores the password in the configured directory, either Windows Server Active Directory or Microsoft Entra ID.
 An associated password expiration time that's based on the current policy's password age setting also is computed and stored in the directory.
 The device rotates the password automatically when the password expiration time is reached.